Alaricdragon/Starlords_Temp/README.md

 ### Adding Custom SMods to lords
 If you're a modder, or just someone who likes S-Mods you might want to expand on the number of S-Mods are available in the generic starlords S-Mod pool.
 All you have to do is add another entry to the [SMods.json](https://github.com/Deluth-git/Starlords/blob/master/data/lords/SMods.json) file.
 A few notes:
-* "priority" is the priority of this dialog. should have a value of at least 1 the dialog with the highest priority that has all its "rule" reuqirements met will be used in any instance, unless the lord you are talking to has a at least one valid "dialogOverride"
 * "rules" is each requirement that must be met before this set of S-Mods can be added to a given ships pull. every condition must be met for this to happen. conditions are as follows:
   * "hullmods" is the hullmods this set of Smods requires to meet requirements.
 Set to true for whitelist, and false to blacklist.
 To meet requirements, a ship must have at least one 'true' hullmod (if any are created in this rule), and no 'false' hullmods
   * "manufacture" is the manufactures this set requires to meet requirements. set to true for whitelist, and false for blacklist.
 To meet requirements, a ship must have a manufacture of one of the 'true'  manufacture (if any are created in this rule), and must not have a manufacture of the 'false' manufactures.